April 15, 2026

 How Much Time You Have to File a Claim in California

 Wrongful termination claims in California have strict deadlines.
-Missing one can end a strong case before it even starts.
+Missing one can end a strong case before it ever starts.

 So do not wait.
 Our full breakdown of the wrongful termination statute of limitations in California covers every claim type and its specific deadline.